 - transportation costs, including mileage, to get you to and from your medical appointments

-- the cost of over the counter medication, heating pads, and ice packs
+- the cost of over the counter medication, heating pads and ice packs

-- the cost of any other medical aids that may be required
+- the cost of medical aids

 If you are a motor vehicle accident victim, it is important that you understand the exceptions to the cap on personal injury damages in motor vehicle accidents and how they apply to your case.
 The first step you should take to protect yourself is to ask an experienced plaintiff personal injury lawyer to review your situation with you.
 For a free consultation at CAM LLP, please CONTACT US.